orcfax/docs/docs/project-catalyst/f12-economic-model.md

 increase thereby creating a positive feedback loop.

-The following demonstrates this positive feedback loop and how having integrators pay for feeds in FACT (or ADA) creates positive buy pressure for
+The following demonstrates this positive feedback loop and how having integrators pay for feeds in \$FACT (or ADA) creates positive buy pressure for
 \$FACT.
 The generated \$FACT payments from integrators are then distributed to entities crucial for network operation like Orcfax Validators.